howtographql/howtographql/content/frontend/vue-apollo/6-more-mutations-and-updating-the-store.md

 <Instruction>

-Next open up a terminal window and navigate to the directory where `project.graphcool` is located.
+Next, open up a terminal window and navigate to the directory where `project.graphcool` is located.
 Then apply your schema changes by typing the following command:

 ```bash
 graphcool push